Dana Snyder: Voice acting

 Snyder was hired to voice Master Shake on Aqua Teen Hunger Force, auditioning over the phone in a call with Dave Willis, the show's co-creator.
 Snyder played the vocal role of Gazpacho on Chowder, Dr. Wang on Minoriteam, The Alchemist and The President on The Venture Bros., Baby Ball on Ballmastrz: 9009, and Granny Cuyler on Squidbillies.
 He voices Todd and Benny Lee on the G4TV show Code Monkeys, Leonard the Koala in The Penguins of Madagascar, and plays a teacher named "Mr. Baldwin" on the Disney series Fish Hooks.

 He played Alistair in Open Season 3.

 Snyder provided the voices of Sam and that of Cold Fusion Reactor Dad on the web series Suicide by Side.
 He narrated the Adult Swim web series Sipes Stories that he co-produced with Andy Sipes.
 He has starred on Adventure Time as the Ancient Sleeping Magi of Life Giving from the episode "Little Dude" in the fifth season.
 He played the voice of Belcitane within the White Knight Chronicles, and the White Knight Chronicles II.
 He also shows up in the web series "Bravest Warriors" in season 2 episode 6.

 He voices the recurring character McSweats in the Disney XD animated series Pickle and Peanut.
 Snyder played Dr. Colosso on Nickelodeon's comedy The Thundermans from 2013 to 2018, voicing Colosso's rabbit form and portraying his human form.
 He also played as Graballa the Hutt on the Disney XD animated series Lego Star Wars: The Freemaker Adventures.

 In 2021, Snyder appeared as Patrick Star's grandfather on The Patrick Star Show and in the role of Scratch the ghost on The Ghost and Molly McGee.

 Stage acting

 On April 15, 2010, Snyder and Dave Willis went on a multi-city tour called Aqua Teen Hunger Force Live!.

 In June 2010, he appeared as Max Bialystock in the Arrow Rock Lyceum Theatre's production of Mel Brooks' The Producers in Arrow Rock, Missouri.

-In February and March 2011, he again played Max Bialystock in The Producers at the Riverside Theatre in Vero Beach, Florida.
+In February and March 2011, Snyder reprised his role as Max Bialystock in The Producers at the Riverside Theatre in Vero Beach, Florida.
 Snyder has also been seen in the Lyceum Theatre 2011 productions of Run For Your Wife, Damn Yankees, and The Sound of Music and has worked at several other United States regional theaters, including Repertory Theatre of St. Louis, Cincinnati Playhouse in the Park, and Cleveland Play House.
 Snyder was also a guest performer during several performances of the Atlanta-based burlesque revue "Dames Aflame" in 2010 and 2012.